hermangroup/docs/introduction/about.rst

 What is Historia?
 =============

 Historia aims to be a consesus based historical record database.
 The Historia network features record storage via IPFS and consesus based voting of records to prevent falsehoods from entering in the historical record.
+The current version of Historia was built on Dash 12.2.3 and inherents advanced features from Dash such as:
 :ref:`instant transaction confirmation <instantsend>`, double spend protection, :ref:`anonymity <privatesend>` equal to that of physical cash, a